 Cabernet Sauvignon Winemaking Methods

-Cabernet Sauvignon’s winemaking process emphasizes structure, depth, and longevity, making it one of the most sought-after investment wines.
+Cabernet Sauvignon’s winemaking process is built around one goal: structure, depth, and longevity.
+That focus is exactly what makes it one of the most sought-after investment wines year after year.

 • Harvest Timing – Grapes are harvested at peak ripeness to achieve high tannin concentration, a key factor in age-worthiness.